If you are looking for ways to make more money with your music dig in!

 Give them the chance to support you, and they will!
 Plus, you’ll probably get some more exposure along the way – and new fans never hurt 🙂

 In the end, if you offer your fans things that they really want, they will pay a lot of money to get them.
 In this day and age, what fans want the most is the chance to make personal connections with the musicians they love.
 Give them that chance, and you’ll be amazed what happens.

-Kickstarter, and IndieGoGo are incredibly popular with musicians, helping you raise a large amount of money over a set period of time.
-However crowdfunding takes planning and a system.
+However, crowdfunding takes planning and a system.
 I learned this over and over again as I coached many artists through the crowdfunding process.

 If you have friends who have completed successful campaigns and you are thinking “they are so lucky!”
 They probably aren’t really that lucky at all.

 How to avoid this: Here’s a little formula that I keep on a post-it note above my desk: hope is for suckers, action is for winners!
 Read my article about how to pre-prepare for a successful crowdfunding campaign here.

 How to fix this: Create a detailed plan that involves personalized high touch to people that have money.
 Focus on your campaign every day and follow through – it will make you “lucky” in the end.
 My book Crowdstart will walk you through this plan step – by step.
 Come and download a free chapter.

 There are literally thousands of ideas out there for different experiences you can offer your fans.
 Check out Pledge projects and Kickstarter and click around to see what resonates.
 In the meantime, here are a few basic ideas: